jadonk/beagle-tester/README.md

 * BBGW for GHI manufactured BeagleBone Black Wireless
 * ELnn for Embest manufactured BeagleBone Blue
-* SBB for Seeed BeagleBone Black
+* SBB for Seeed manufactured BeagleBone Black
+* SBI for Seeed manufactured BeagleBone Black Industrial

 ### The final 4 characters should:
 * Be a sequential decimal number.
 If more than 10,000 boards are manufactured that week, roll over the top digit to an ASCII hex character.